open-joinbase/joinbase.io/content/docs/getting-started/quick-start_enterprise.md

 Yes.
 There is no data in the new table `t`.
 Let's inject a sample data into the table.

-We just use a 3rd party tool `mosquitto_pub` from [Eclipse Mosquitto](https://mosquitto.org/) to send a message into joinbase as an example.
+We just use a 3rd party tool `mosquitto_pub` from [Eclipse Mosquitto](https://mosquitto.org/) to send a message into JoinBase as an example.

 ```bash
 mosquitto_pub -d -t /abc/t -h 127.0.0.1 -u abc -P abc -m '{"a":1,"b":2}'